bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 > Should I buy Market-TA1?

 No, wait for Market-TA2.
-Market-TA1 is useless.
+Market-TA1 is useless on its own.

 > When should I buy Market-TA2?